Energy densities in quantum mechanics: Stationary states with non-zero holographic energy ( )

 Note that the interference between the two waves in (\ref{berg}) is essential for $\rho_s\not=0$ in (\ref{vovk}).
 We see in (\ref{vovk}) that ${\cal R}^2\oint\d \Omega\, \rho_s=0$, where $\int\d\Omega$ is the surface integral over the sphere with radius ${\cal R}$.
 However, if we integrate over a part of this sphere, ${\cal R}^2\int\d \Omega\, \rho_s$ can scale as ${\cal O}({\cal R})$.
 In that sense $\rho_s$ concentrates on the spherical surface.

 For a non-zero magnetic field $\bm B\not=0$ the stationary wave-function $\phi$ need not be real.
+(Note that in the presence of a stationary magnetic field all the space-derivatives in the energy density are changed to gauge-invariant derivatives defined via the vector potential).
 Hence $\rho_s\not=0$ in (\ref{kakav}) is possible for normalizable stationary states.
 An important example of this type is provided by Landau levels for a weakly-confined 2d electron gas under constant and homogeneous $\bm B$; see \cite{tong} for review.
 This system is basic e.g. for the quantum Hall effects and related macroscopic quantum states \cite{tong}.
 Appendix \ref{aa5} studies this system, shows that $\rho_s\not=0$ due to $\bm B\not=0$, and that $\rho_s$ concentrates at the surface of the system.